DamoM73/anvil-python-tutorials/04_create_app.md

 ## Rename App

 First we will rename the app.
-To do this go to settings by clicking the cog icon in the left hand toolbar.
+To do this go to settings by clicking the cog icon in the left hand side menu.

 ![step 3](./assets/img/04/step_03.png)